codeanonorg/LazyGraphs/README.md

 # LazyGraphs

-We investigate a new data structure called LazyGraphs together with algorithms to model and visit potentially infinite transition systems.
+LazyGraph is an experiment arround lazy representation of graphs to model and visit potentially infinite transition systems.

 ## Compiling